giorgiabosello/us-it-keyboard-layout/README.md

 Finally, reboot your computer or log out/login and you should be able to select the new layout from the keyboard settings.

-You'll find the new layout under the name "Italian (US, intl., with AltGr dead keys)" the with English (United States) language.
+You'll find the new layout under the name *Italian (US, intl., with AltGr dead keys)* the with English (United States) language.